-Comparing these two sets of conditions, MU transmission case completely covers SU case, which corresponds to current definition but the definition.
+Comparing these two sets of conditions, MU transmission case completely covers SU case, which corresponds to current definition.
 Therefore, there is no need to add the term of “SU”; however, as the commenter points out, it makes the definition clear to add the condition that u = 1, …, Nu – 1.